 - Watching the news with cold bare feet and all the lights turned up – Hygge has left the building……

 So, hopefully that will help you understand Hygge – it’s a great way to endure the Winter.
 It’s the ultimate in ‘feelgood’ and will help promote a feeling of peace, and inner wellbeing….

-As a company that like to be ‘on trend’ we’ve been hygge without knowing it for some time now, so we thought we’d share some of our favourite Hygge moments with you to get you in the mood.
+As a company that like to be ‘on trend’ we’ve been hygge without knowing it for some time now.
+So, we thought we’d share some of our favourite Hygge moments with you to get you in the mood.

 So, come on!
 What are you waiting for?
-Go forth and buy cosy socks, felt covered mugs, logs for the fire, candles and tealights, and embrace it.
+Go forth and buy cosy socks, felt covered mugs, logs for the fire, candles, tealights, and embrace it.
 You’ll find that the Winter is a lot more bearable and, who knows – you might even start to enjoy the gloomy, grey UK climate!